emque/emque-consuming/README.md

 rake emque:stop                 # Stop a running instance (accepts SOCKET)
 ```

-To use the rake commands, add the following lines to your application's Rakefile:
+To use the rake commands, add the following line to your application's Rakefile:

 ```ruby
 require "emque/consuming/tasks"